Health and Safety Executive

 • the main causes of accidents

-• safe working practices including correct use of guards and jigs, brakes, dust extraction and use of correct tooling.
+• safe working practices including correct use of guards, jigs and other protection devices (push-sticks etc), brakes, dust extraction and use of correct tooling.

 Familiarisation